devmatheusm/Weather-App/readme.md

 $cd weather-app
 ```

-2. use the WebApp
+2. abrir the WebApp

    -open the API_KEY.js file and inside insert your API key which can be found at https://openweathermap.org/

    -rename the file API_KEY.js to KEY.js

    -now is just open the file index.html directly or using an application/extension (ex: LiveShare vsCode)